Hawo-world/Hawo-world/README.md

 ### 😼 About

-I’m **Harm**, Founder and Programmer of Hawo-world; A space where I build, experiment, and share open-source projects focused on **cybersecurity, threat intelligence, & digital forensics.**.
+I’m **Harm**, Founder and Programmer of Hawo-world.

 🎓 Dual Majoring in Computer Science & Data Science.
+Guided by a passion for leadership and innovation, I build, experiment, and share open-source projects focused on **cybersecurity, threat intelligence, & digital forensics.**.I aim to bridge the gap between innovation and security—so progress doesn’t come at the cost of safety.

 ---